 Blooming Season: Opium poppies typically bloom from late spring to early summer, depending on the climate and planting time.

-Seed Capsules: Opium poppies are still attractive and ornamental once the petals fall away.
+Seed Capsules: Opium poppies are still attractive and ornamental once the petals disappear.
 Their decorative seed capsules remain.
-They can be used in dried flower arrangements or left in the garden for the visual interest they bring.
+They can be used in dried flower arrangements or left in the garden for visual interest.
 Each plant can produce thousands of seeds, which escape when the seed pod is shaken by the wind.
 These poppies are among the best for reseeding in the garden.

 Hardiness: Opium poppies are hardy and can grow in USDA hardiness zones 3-8.
 They tolerate frost and prefer cooler spring temperatures.